Signed Call Android SDK

 class.
 It ensures the initialization happens after the notification permission is granted using Push Primer.

-- Create a Push Primer configuration using the In-App campaign's Half-Interstitial or Alert template.
+- Create a Push Primer using the Half-Interstitial or Alert template in an In-App campaign as follows:

 //Creates push primer config using Half-Interstitial template